open-source-uom/myuom/docs/en/maintenance-en.md

 # Maintenance of the MyUoM Application

-Due to the absence of automated ways to update the information it contains the application, some data needs to be refreshed at certain intervals.
+Due to the temporary absence(we are working on this) of automated ways to update the information contained in the application, some data needs to be refreshed at certain intervals.

-If you find anything that does not correspond to reality, either follow the the instructions below or let us know by making an issue in the repository where describe what needs to be changed.
+If you find anything that does not correspond to the actual information, either follow the the instructions below or let us know by making an issue in the repository where you describe what needs to be changed.

-Any data that the application utilizes (such as the club schedule, links to exam and course schedules) is located in the src/assets/data folder.
+Any data that the application utilizes (such as the club schedule, links to exam and course schedules) is located in the src/assets/data folder and ideally should be accessed through hooks(to allow us in the future to easily implement a backend).
 To pass the changes make a different branch called update-{whatever is involved}(e.g. update-exam-links)

 > Update anything that is text-related because translations are being done, probably written in the format